Video game monetization: Historical pricing of games

 Upon announcement of the Nintendo Switch 2 in April 2025, Nintendo said that its first-party games would cost between $70 and $80, an increase from original Switch games that typically cost $60.
 While these costs are consistent with the rate of inflation, Ars Technica writer Andrew Cunningham also suggested this reflected the increases costs related to the improved graphics on the Switch 2.
 However, these costs brought concerns from players that highly-anticipated games on other systems, such as Grand Theft Auto VI, may be pushed to higher prices, as much as $100, given the lead that Nintendo appeared to have given to go past the $70 game price.
 Microsoft announced its intention in May 2025 to increase price increases across its hardware and software lines, with new first-party games such as The Outer Worlds 2, to be sold for $80, The cost increased was criticized by consumers, and Microsoft reverted this approach in July 2025, opting to keep its games through the end of 2025 at the $70 price "in line with current market conditions".

+Grand Theft Auto VI, to be released in November 2026, was priced at $80 for the base version, and only includes single-player game.
+While other games had had $80 price tags before, these typically were limited to physical copies of Nintendo Switch games, costing $10 more that digital copies to cover the cost of the game card.